Manoj Kayande

 Manoj Devanand Kayande (born 1989) is an Indian politician from Maharashtra.
 He is a member of the Maharashtra Legislative Assembly from Sindkhed Raja Assembly constituency in Buldhana district.
 He won the 2024 Maharashtra Legislative Assembly election, representing the Nationalist Congress Party.

 Early life and education

-Kayande is from Sindkhed Raja, Buldhana district, Maharashtra.
+Kayande is from Deulgaon Raja, Buldhana district, Maharashtra.
 He is the son of Devanand Khanduji Kayande.
-He completed his BA in 2014 at Shri Vyankatesh Arts, Commerce and Science College, Deulgaon Raja, Buldhana District, which is affiliated with Sant Gadge Baba Amravati University, Amravati.
+He completed his BA in 2014 at Shri Vyankatesh Arts, Commerce and Science College, Deulgaon Raja, which is affiliated with Sant Gadge Baba Amravati University, Amravati.

 Career

 Kayande won from Sindkhed Raja Assembly constituency representing Nationalist Congress Party in the 2024 Maharashtra Legislative Assembly election.
 He polled 73,413 votes and defeated his nearest rival, Rajendra Shingne of Nationalist Congress Party (SP), by a margin of 4,650 votes.